 This interactive map helps you explore where targeted albedo cooling (applying reflective coatings to rooftops, parking lots, and roads) would be most effective in reducing urban heat and preventing heat-related deaths across Los Angeles County.

-The map is divided into squares, each representing a 250-square-meter area — about the size of a doubles tennis court.
-Each square is colored to show how effective albedo cooling would be in that specific location.
+The map is divided into squares, each representing a 250m by 250m area — about the size of a dozen football fields.
+Each square is colored to show how effective albedo cooling would be in that area.
+The specific measure we use for effectiveness is life years saved per adaptable surface area, which captures how efficiently the mortality-reducing benefits of albedo cooling can be achieved.

 Select between two viewing modes:

-The control panel next to the map lets you explore how assumptions about albedo cooling, its costs, and the benefits of reduced mortality risk affect the results of the analysis.
+The control panel on the right lets you explore how assumptions about albedo cooling, as well as spatial constraints faced by decision-makers, affect the analysis.

 Once you've set all the parameters the way you'd like, click "Update Map" to calculate the results.

 In the County-Wide Results section under the control panel, you can see aggregated impacts of albedo cooling across the county for the parameter set you have chosen.
-If you input a budget constraint, the results will be limited to what is achievable under that budget.
-Otherwise, the county-wide results will show what is achievable by applying reflective coatings to all adaptable surfaces in squares where benefits exceed costs.
+If you input an area constraint, the results will be limited to what is achievable by applying reflective coatings to that surface area.
+Otherwise, the county-wide results will show what is achievable by applying reflective coatings to the surfaces you have selected.

 You can also hover over the map itself to see aggregated results for each neighborhood in the county (formally each CSA, or community statistical area).
-You will see a pop-up with information about the effects of albedo cooling on that specific area, such as what percentage of the neighborhood would be cost-effective to treat with reflective coatings, what is the average and maximum temperature reduction achievable across the squares in that neighborhood, or how many life years could be saved for residents of that neighborhood.
+You will see a pop-up with information about the effects of albedo cooling on that specific area, such as the adaptable surface area in that neighborhood, the average and maximum temperature reduction achievable across the squares in that neighborhood, and how many life years could be saved for residents of that neighborhood.

 Enjoy!